The last few years I’ve noticed something a little uncanny. I’m stuck in a time loop.

 But it seems like February is the month for the news to go hog-wild over something that sounds like doomsday.
 Right now, Russia is invading Ukraine and that sounds pretty intense.

-Last year, we had several new strains of COVID, and there were huge snow storms throughout the states, with Texas getting hit pretty hard.
+Last year, we had several new strains of COVID, and huge snow storms blew throughout the states, with Texas getting hit pretty hard.
 The year before that, the first American died of Covid, and we also had earthquakes in Utah.
 Prior to that, we had more earthquakes.

 Seriously, I can’t figure out why February seems to bring a lot of doom and gloom in particular.
-Or maybe that’s just the month that I’m tuned into it and the rest of the year is equally scary.
+Or maybe that’s just the month that I’m tuned into it, and the rest of the year seems equally scary.
 Whatever the deal is, it feels like my life keeps recycling and repeating itself.
+If I am stuck in a time loop, is it possible to get out?

 Weight Loss Planning